What does fact checked mean?

 Tai chi is an ancient form of movement that holds a lot of promise for good health.
 Developed in the 14th century AD in China as a martial art, it consists of lengthy, complex movements designed to circulate your energy.
-Regularly participating in tai chi has positive effects on your bone density, fall risk, quality of life, mental health, immune function and heart health, showed a review of the research published in a 2010 issue of The American Journal of Health Promotion.
+Regularly participating in tai chi has positive effects on your bone density, fall risk, quality of life, mental health, immune function and heart health, showed a review of the research published in The American Journal of Health Promotion.

 Tai chi requires regular practice, daily if possible, for the most benefit.
 Honing in on just eight moves that are best is almost impossible.
 However, consider the following basic moves and forms as you practice and how they are truly changing your body for the better.